Pollen Season Survival Guide

 • Shower and wash your hair before bed.
 Shower and wash your hair before bed to remove pollen grains from your skin and hair.

-When is pollen season over? - woman sitting down folding clothes into piles
+woman sitting down folding clothes into piles

 By taking these steps, you can help reduce the amount of pollen that enters your home and minimize your exposure to irritating pollen grains.
 Changing your air filter is a particularly important step because each pollen grain can be suspended in the air for hours.
 Much of the pollen that enters your house stays suspended, so air filtration is the most effective way to trap each pollen grain.